FAQs

 -

-The first step is to schedule a brief introductory call.
+The first step is to schedule a brief consultation call.
 During this conversation we can talk about what brings you to therapy, discuss your goals, and determine whether working together may be a good fit.

 If it seems that my practice could be helpful for your needs, we can then schedule an initial appointment.